Latgalian language: Alphabet

 The Latgalian language uses an alphabet with 35 letters.
-Its orthography is similar to Latvian orthography, but has two additional letters: y represents [ɨ]), an allophone of /i/ which is absent in standard Latvian.
-The letter ō survives from the pre-1957 Latvian orthography, but is being used less during modern times in Latgalian and is being replaced by two letters uo that represent the same sound.
+It is the same as the Latvian alphabet, but has two additional letters: y represents [ɨ]), an allophone of /i/ which is absent in standard Latvian.
+The letter ō survives from the pre-1947 Latvian orthography, but is used less during modern times in Latgalian and is being replaced by two letters uo that represent the same sound; the letter ō is more likely used in loanwords.

 The IETF language tags have registered subtags for the 1929 orthography (ltg-ltg1929) and the 2007 orthography (ltg-ltg2007).